 But today we will be looking at these three signals: bounce rate, average time on page and exit rate.

 Here’s how you can get the most of user experience signals out of a Google Analytics report.

 If a reader visits your website, stays on an article page then exit.
 It is considered a bounce.
-On the opposite, if a reader visits your website, browsed an article then clicked to another one, and another one, then it is not considered as a bounce.
+On the opposite, if a reader visits your website, browsed an article then click to another one, and another one, then it is not considered as a bounce.

 Imagine a website selling shoes, if a visitor clicked on the page selling a pair of red sneakers, then exit the website altogether.
-We can safely assume that they did not found what they want.
+We can safely assume that they did not find what they want.